Quick Macros main window.

 QM works well on Vista/7/8.
-The UAC is not a problem.
-QM can run with various UAC integrity levels.
+It can run with various UAC integrity levels.
 Macros can run with different integrity levels.

-Run macros on other network computers.
-Of course, QM must be running there.
+Run macros on other network computers where QM is running.

 Temporarily unlock computer to run a macro.
 Disable keyboard and mouse.